Sunday Bicycle Show Home

 There will be a great number of amazing bicycles on display.
 It’s going to be an exciting challenge to judge and evaluate them.

-Second, there will be some “trophies” awarded that will transcend the strict boundaries of “group”.
-Here is a preliminary (subject to revision) list of trophies:
+Second, there will be “trophies” awarded that will transcend the strict boundaries of an individual “group”.
+Winning one of these trophies will convey serious bragging rights!

-Modern construction “keeper of the flame” steel frame bicycles are welcome in the display!
+And of course, modern construction “keeper of the flame” steel frame bicycles will have a valued place in the show!

 You will need a stand to support your bicycle that is not wobbly.
 More info below.
 We need to avoid damaging the ballroom floor, so sharp contact points on your bicycle and/or stand most be treated to avoid damage.